Qualifications & Assessment

 Open College Network (OCN) qualifications

-These are accredited, bite-sized qualifications which are similar way to coursework modules.
+These are accredited, bite-sized qualifications, which are similar to coursework modules.
 OCN qualifications are assessed through portfolios of work, collated by staff, which demonstrate the learning that students have achieved in their lessons.
 There are no exams, which makes these qualifications very accessible to all our students.
 OCN’s can be completed for a wide variety of topics.
-We offer OCN’s at three different levels; Entry Level Three, Level One and Level Two.
+We offer OCN’s at three different levels; Entry Three, Level One and Level Two.
 Each completed OCN provides a certain amount of Credits, and students are able earn Awards, Certificates or Diplomas, depending on how many Credits have been achieved.

 Functional Skills qualifications

-We offer Functional Skills exams at both Level One and Level Two, in English, Maths and ICT.
+We offer Functional Skills exams at both Level One and Level Two, in English, Maths and Computing.
 Students are able to access these qualifications through an online tool, which means that students can progress even if they are educated off-site.
 We encourage all our learners to work towards securing Functional Skills qualifications, and the exams can be taken at different times throughout the academic year, which means that each student can work at their own pace.

 We offer a BTEC qualification in Jamie Oliver’s Cooking Skills, at both Level One and Level Two.
 This is an excellent qualification for our budding chefs, which is well regarded by vocational colleges.
 It also provides valuable life skills.
 Like OCNs, this qualification is assessed through a portfolio of evidence, which is created based on practical learning.

-We offer a range of GCSEs at Cressey, including English Language, English Literature, Mathematics, History, Biology, Art and Design, Music, PE and Computing.
+We offer a range of GCSEs at Cressey, including English Language, English Literature, Mathematics, History, Biology, Chemistry, Art and Design, Music, PE and Computing.
 However if a student wishes to study for a different GCSE, and it appropriate to their level, then provided we have adequate notice we will be flexible, and can arrange to deliver the subject.

 We are also flexible about the age at which students take their GCSEs, because some may have missed years of schooling before coming to Cressey, and may need not be ready to take their GCSE exams until Year 12 or 13.
-Equally students may also sit GCSE exams early, before Year 11, if that would be right for them.

 We can also offer the GCSE qualifications over flexible timescales, so if a student needs more time then he/she could take GCSEs over three years, rather than two.
 Our approach is bespoke for each student, and we will provide specialised and individualised timetables to enable each student to take the exams of their choice, at the time when they are ready.